How Much Does Homeowners Insurance Cost in New York?

 Editor's Rating (4.5 Stars out of 5)

-The annual rate is $855, which is actually 31% below the median for homeowners insurance across all states.
+The annual rate is $855, which is 31% below the median for homeowners insurance across all states.

 Read a full State Farm homeowners insurance review.